Kyubey-kub/Portfolio-Website/README.md

 ### Prerequisites

+Before you begin, ensure you have:

-- ✅ Modern web browser (Chrome, Firefox, Safari, Edge)
+- ✅ A modern web browser (Chrome, Firefox, Safari, Edge)
-- ✅ Code editor (VS Code recommended)
+- ✅ A code editor (VS Code recommended)
-- ✅ Basic knowledge of HTML, CSS, JavaScript
+- ✅ Basic knowledge of HTML, CSS, and JavaScript
-- ✅ Git (optional, for version control)
+- ✅ Git installed on your computer (optional)

 ### Installation